 Groundswell supports K-12 educators who want to take their students' learning beyond the classroom.
 Groundswell students engage in community-based learning and implement stewardship projects to protect the Grand River and the Great Lakes.
 Groundswell provides free teacher training, project funding, connections with community partners, and individualized support based on each school’s needs and interests.
-Lessons plans and other resources have been developed for this program.
+Lesson plans and other resources have been developed for this program.

 Groundswell is housed in the College of Education and Community Innovation at Grand Valley State University (GVSU) in Grand Rapids, Michigan.
 The Groundswell network includes more than 30 community organizations, including non-profits, government agencies, and local businesses.

 Check out this video of Groundswell educators on board the W.G.
 Jackson!